wp-plugins/fancy-latest-post-widget/readme.txt

 This plugin is highly open to customization, all the credit for the effects are going to Ian Lunn: http://ianlunn.github.io/Hover/

+A demo of the plugin working in the sidebar here: http://juanmojicademosite.zz.mu/

 == Installation ==